 Over the last few weeks our email inboxes have been filling up with Covid-19 email communication from many of our favorite businesses and organizations, and even those we haven’t heard from in years.
-Because of the pure volume and the fact that we want our messages to reach our audience, it’s important to know how exactly to navigate the email marketing landscape during these challenging times.
+Due to the pure volume of emails and wanting our messages to reach our audience, it’s important to know how exactly to navigate the email marketing landscape during these challenging times.

-I’ve worked on email marketing campaigns for several years now across a variety of industries and while many of the typical best practices remain constant, there are several tips to consider in making sure your email communication is consistent with these unique times.
+I’ve worked on email marketing campaigns for several years now across a variety of industries and while many of the typical best practices remain constant, there are several tips to consider while navigating email communication during this "new normal."

 1. First and foremost, make sure email is the right medium for the message you’re conveying.
 Some messaging may be better suited to a different communication channel, such as a post to your social media profiles.
 Every message or update doesn’t need to be delivered via email, so make sure you’re using the appropriate channels when updating individuals.